schwark/smartthings-webbutton/README.md

 Web Button

-A button that will call any basic cURL command
+A button that will call any basic cURL command - simply add different components of command to fields in settings